verivital/behaverify/tutorial_examples/README.md

-# Overview
+#### Overview

 Hello!
 Thank you for taking an interest in BehaVerify.
 To get started, please read [Behavior Tree Introduction](#behavior-tree-introduction) to get a basic overview of behavior trees, and then go ahead and try out an example, starting with the line\_drone.tree example.
-Examples of how to run BehaVerify are found in the main readme.
+Examples of how to run BehaVerify are found in the main README.

-### Contents
+## Contents

 TODO: fill this in.

-### Abbreviations and definitions
+### Abbreviations and Definitions

 - active : a node that is currently executing.
 At most one node is active at a time.
 - tick : An overloaded word.
 We will use this to mean the external signal that starts the execution of the tree (e.g., when the tick arrives).
 We will also use it to mean the entire episode of a tree executing.
 That is to say, a tick (episode) starts when the tick (signal) arrives and ends when the root returns.
 - BT : Behavior Tree
-- composite :
+- composite : a node with two children.
+One of parallel, selector, or sequence.
+Used to control which nodes are activated in the tree.
-- decorator :
+- decorator : a node with one child.
+Used to modify the behavior of a child without reimplementing.
-- leaf :
+- leaf : a node with no children.
+Either an action or a check.
-- action :
+- action : a generalized leaf node.
+Can return S, F, or R. Can modify variables.
-- check :
+- check : a specialized leaf node.
+It checks if a condition holds.
+If it does, it returns S. Otherwise, it returns F.
-- parallel :
+- parallel : Composite node.
+Exact behavior depends on implementation.
+PyTrees version does not support true parallelism.
+Instead, simply executes each child from left to right.
+Once all children have been executed, returns a status based on a policy.
-- selector :
+- selector : Composite node.
+Executes children from left to right.
-- sequence :
+- sequence : Composite node.
+Executes children from left to right.
 - S : short for success, a status a node can return.
 - R : short for running, a status a node can return.
 - F : short for failure, a status a node can return.